An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

 \subsection{Estimation of Parameters}

 We require estimators of $\beta_{0}$, $\bm{\beta}_{1}$, and $\sigma^{2}_{b}$.
 We estimate the regression coefficients by matching the sample moments with their theoretical expectations.
-Define $\bm{\zeta}_{1} = n^{-1}\sum_{i =1}^{n} Y_{i}\bm{W}_{i} - n^{-1}\sum_{i = 1}^{n} \bm{\Psi}_{ue i},$ $\zeta_{2} = n^{-1}\sum_{i = 1}^{n}Y_{i}, $ $ \bm{\zeta}_{3} = n^{-1}\sum_{i=1}^{n} \bm{W}_{i},$ and $\bm{\zeta}_{4} = n^{-1}\sum_{i =1}^{n} \bm{W}_{i}\bm{W}_{i}' - n^{-1}\sum_{i = 1}^{n} \bm{\Psi}_{uui}.$ Then, $E\zeta_{2} = \beta_{0} + \bm{\beta}_{1}'E\bm{\zeta}_{3}$ and $E\bm{\zeta}_{1} = \beta_{0}E\bm{\zeta}_{3}+ (E\bm{\zeta}_{4})\bm{\beta}_{1}.$ We define an estimator of $(\beta_{0}, \bm{\beta}_{1})'$ as
+Define $\bm{\zeta}_{1} = n^{-1}\sum_{i =1}^{n} Y_{i}\bm{W}_{i} - n^{-1}\sum_{i = 1}^{n} \bm{\Psi}_{ue i},$ $\zeta_{2} = n^{-1}\sum_{i = 1}^{n}Y_{i}, $ $ \bm{\zeta}_{3} = n^{-1}\sum_{i=1}^{n} \bm{W}_{i},$ and $\bm{\zeta}_{4} = n^{-1}\sum_{i =1}^{n} \bm{W}_{i}\bm{W}_{i}' - n^{-1}\sum_{i = 1}^{n} \bm{\Psi}_{uui}.$ Then, $E[\zeta_{2}] = \beta_{0} + \bm{\beta}_{1}'E[\bm{\zeta}_{3}]$ and $E[\bm{\zeta}_{1}] = \beta_{0}E[\bm{\zeta}_{3}]+ E[\bm{\zeta}_{4}]\bm{\beta}_{1}.$ We define an estimator of $(\beta_{0}, \bm{\beta}_{1})'$ as

-Theorem 1 of Appendix A states that the estimator of the regression coefficients is consistent.
-For Theorem 1, we simplify and only consider a univaraite covariate.
-We outline the proof of Theorem 1 in Appendix A and provide further details in the supplementary material.
+Theorem 1 of Appendix B states that the estimator of the regression coefficients is consistent, where we simplify and only consider a univariate covariate.
+We outline the proof of Theorem 1 in Appendix B and provide further details in the supplementary material.

 The estimator of $\sigma^{2}_{b}$ defined in \cite{ybarra2008small} can be easily adjusted to the case of correlated errors, as in \cite{ybarra2003}.
 Following \cite{ybarra2008small}, one can define an estimator of $\sigma^{2}_{b}$ as